Sea cucumber

-Like all echinoderms, sea cucumbers have an endoskeleton just below the skin, calcified structures that are usually reduced to isolated microscopic ossicles (or sclerietes) joined by connective tissue.
-In some species these can sometimes be enlarged to flattened plates, forming an armour.
-In pelagic species such as Pelagothuria natatrix (order Elasipodida, family Pelagothuriidae), the skeleton is absent and there is no calcareous ring.
+Sea cucumbers have a leathery skin and an elongated body containing a single, branched gonad; they are named for their overall resemblance to the fruit of the cucumber plant.
+Like all echinoderms, sea cucumbers have a calcified dermal endoskeleton, which is usually reduced to isolated microscopic ossicles (or sclerites) joined by connective tissue.
+In some species these can sometimes be enlarged to flattened plates, forming an armoured cuticle.
+In some abyssal or pelagic species such as Pelagothuria natatrix (order Elasipodida, family Pelagothuriidae), the skeleton is absent and there is no calcareous ring.

-Sea cucumbers are named for their resemblance to the fruit of the cucumber plant.
+Many species of sea cucumbers are foraged as food by humans, and some species are cultivated in aquaculture systems.
+They are considered a delicacy seafood, especially in Asian cuisines, and the harvested product is variously referred to as trepang, namako, bêche-de-mer, or balate.